hashicorp/field-workshops-terraform/docs/slides/azure/terraform-oss/index.md

 }
 ```

 Terraform code is based on the [HCL2 toolkit](https://github.com/hashicorp/hcl2).
 HCL stands for HashiCorp Configuration Language.

-Terraform code, or simply *terraform* is a declarative language that is specifically designed for provisioning infrastructure on any cloud or platform.
+Terraform code, or simply *terraform* is a declarative language for provisioning infrastructure on any cloud or platform.

 ---
 name: main.tf